lahuang4/pixit/README.md

 An image pixelizer in the browser.
 Play with it at: https://lahuang4.github.io/pixit/

 All client-side JavaScript.
 Upload an image to pixelize.
 Adjust the pixel size for more or less pixelization.
 Apply a limited palette of colors to the result for more artistic experimentation, if desired.
+Do final touch-ups with repainting.

 Original: